oriuminc/jenkins-inception/README.md

   - Current timezone is hardcoded for `America/Toronto` in `/etc/timezone`.
 Perhaps better to set a JAVA_ARG in `/etc/default/jenkins`.
-  - With current setup, free-for-all signups are enabled.
-You'll want to signup your first admin user, and then lock it down:
+  - When GitHub authentication isn't set up, default security allows free-for-all signups with immediate access.
+You'll want to signup your first admin user, and then lock down Jenkins:

     Manage Jenkins > Configure System > Security Realm >
     Jenkin's own user database > Allow users to sign up (UNCHECK)